What is Electromagnetic Interference (EMI)?

 Furthermore, they exist in different forms and can arise from both natural or man-made sources.

-Narrowband EMI conversely is made up of a single carrier source (or narrowband of interference frequencies) that are a result of spurious signals occurring from different kinds of distortion in a transmitter or are generated by a form of an oscillator [source].
+Narrowband EMI conversely is made up of a single carrier source (or narrowband of interference frequencies) resulting from spurious signals occurring from different kinds of distortion in a transmitter or are generated by a form of an oscillator [source].

 It’s important to note that these types of spurious signals will appear at different points in the spectrum and can cause interference to other users of the radio spectrum.